 - Gain a competitive edge in the global workforce & increase relevant experiences and marketability for continuing education and

 careers in a global economy.

-- Critically analyze stereotypes, generalizations and media accounts based on
+- Critically analyze stereotypes, generalizations, and media accounts based on first-hand information.

 Because International Studies is an interdisciplinary major, many of its courses are drawn from courses with an international focus offered by other departments and schools.
 These courses make double majoring much easier.